tek5030/lab-simple-vo-py/lab-guide/4-finish-dltpointsestimator.md

   Is the estimated pose near the starting pose?
 - Is SOBA necessary in this application?
 - Can you construct a 3D model while moving towards or away from the scene?
+- You might find the matching a bit jittery.
+How does SIFT work for example?
 - Play around with parameters!
 - Study the code for SOBA.